chopra-ni/nlp-proj/README.md

-Currently incomplete as trainign adn test data files >25mb
+Currently incomplete as training and test data files >25mb